-- Floss daily to remove plaque from between your teeth and under your gum line, where your toothbrush may not reach.
+- Floss every day to remove plaque from between your teeth and under your gum line, where your toothbrush may not reach.
 That’s where gum disease often begins.